 In accordance with its HAFA Policy and investor guidelines, servicers have the discretion to offer and accept a DIL as part of the HAFA program.
 Acceptance of a DIL requires a full release of the debt and a waiver of all claims against the borrower.
-Unless the borrower and servicer enter into a deed-to-lease or other alternative arrangement, generally, the borrower must agree to vacate the property by a date certain, leave the property in broom clean condition and deliver clear, marketable title.
+Unless the borrower and servicer enter into a deed-to-lease or other alternative arrangement, generally, the borrower must agree to vacate the property or, in the case of a rental property, have the tenant or other non-borrower occupant, if applicable, vacate the property by a date certain, leave the property in broom clean condition and deliver clear, marketable title.